-The motto of the club in Latin sounds like “Audereest Facere” (in English “To Dare Is To Do”).
+The motto of the club in Latin sounds like “Audere est Facere” (in English “To Dare Is To Do”).
 A cockerel standing on a ball represents the Tottenham Hotspur logo.
-The main and principal rival of the club is Arsenal, and the meetings between these clubs are called North London derby.
+The main rival of the club is Arsenal, and the meetings between these clubs are called North London derby.

 The story of the club name Hotspur F.K is quite interesting.
-It is believed that this name is associated with Sir Henry Percy (Harry Hotspur), famous for the work of William Shakespeare’s “Henry IV”, who supposedly lived in this region in the XIV century, and whose descendants owned local lands later.
-In 1884, the club was renamed as Tottenham Hotspur Football Club in order to differentiate it from another team London Hotspur.
+It is believed that this name is associated with Sir Henry Percy (Harry Hotspur), famous for William Shakespeare’s “Henry IV,” who supposedly lived in this region in the XIV century, and whose descendants owned local lands later.
+In 1884, the club was renamed as Tottenham Hotspur Football Club to differentiate it from another team London Hotspur.

 The team has special names among the fans.
 The byname “Spurs” is an abbreviation from the name of the club.
-Initially, the team was called Hotspur in honor of Sir Henry Percy, who lived in the XIV century, and who had such nickname due to his hot temper (hotspur – Hot Spurs).
+Initially, the team was called hotspur in honor of Sir Henry Percy, who lived in the XIV century and had such nickname due to his hot temper (hotspur – Hot Spurs).
 The club got another byname from Sir Henry, though, it was less popular – “The hotheads.”
 According to the color of the form, the team has one more nickname “Lilywhites.
-Of course, now the color of the uniform is slightly different, but the calling remains the same.
-In addition to the above-mentioned bynames, Tottenham is often called “Jews” because they were supported by the Jewish diaspora in London for a long time.
+Of course, the color of the uniform is now slightly different, but the calling remains the same.
+In addition to the above-mentioned bynames, Tottenham is often called “Jews” because the Jewish diaspora in London supported them for a long time.

 Throughout the history of the club’s development, the main logo of Tottenham Hotspur has also been changed.
-A cock, depicted enclosed in a shield or standing on a ball, was the invariable attribute of the emblem.
+A cock, depicted enclosed in a shield or standing on a ball, was the emblem’s invariable attribute.
 And nowadays, the cock is the main symbol of the team.

 In 1882-1884, the symbol of the club was represented by the letter H (the initial letter of the word Hotspur).